-Your child will get more enjoyment out of cycling — and more miles — with a lighter bike.
-Aim for 13kg or less for 20- and 24-inch wheel bikes, especially if they’re likely to go off road.
+Your child will get more enjoyment out of cycling – and more miles – with a lighter bike.
+As a rough guide, aim for 13kg or less for 20 and 24in wheel bikes, especially if they’re likely to go off-road.

 Don’t be tempted to buy a bike your child will ‘grow into’.
 An over-large bike will be awkward to ride.

-As a rule of thumb, 14- or 16-inch wheel bikes suit ages four to six, 20in-wheel bikes for ages five to 10, and 24-inch wheel bikes for ages eight to 12.
+As a rule of thumb, 14 or 16in wheel bikes suit ages four to six, 20in-wheel bikes for ages five to 10, and 24in-wheel bikes for ages eight to 12.

 Most children’s bikes have Gripshift, which doesn’t need much hand-strength to use.

-Children’s bike specialist Islabikes offers a range of road and mountain bikes with light aluminium frames, simple gearing and easy to reach brakes, ranging from balance bikes right up to its Pro Series bikes for kids who love to race.
-Bikes include balance bikes, simple kids bikes, hardtail mountain bikes with suspension forks, road bikes, and flat bar bikes perfect for riding to school.
+Children’s bike specialists such as Islabikes or Black Mountain offer a range of road and mountain bikes with light aluminium frames, simple gearing and easy to reach brakes, ranging from balance bikes right up to full-blown road bikes.

 Bike rental schemes

-Isla Bikes is currently working on its Imagine Project.
-This aims to develop a line of bikes that can be rented out to allow kids to cycle to school, then when a child outgrows the bike it will be refurbished and rented out again.
+Isla Bikes offers its Imagine Project.
+This allows adults to rent a bike for their kids to cycle to school, then when a child outgrows the bike, it will be refurbished and rented out again.

 Areas such as parks, public gardens and forests are ideal for children to develop bike handling skills.
 Lack of traffic means you can talk more easily, and the riding can be technically interesting.

-Some clothing companies do offer cycling kit in child sizes, including Polaris, Endura, Specialized, Fox and Madison.
+Some clothing companies do offer cycling kit in child sizes.

 As always, plan the ride so you’re going places that will interest the children; a cafe stop here, a good place for trying to do jumps there, whatever interests them.